ta-data-remote/lab-git/readme.md

 2. Create a new repository in the GitHub.
 Name it `Iron`+ your name.
 Example: if your name is _Alvaro_, you will name the repo `IronAlvaro`.
 3. Clone that repo to your computer.
 4. Create a file in that folder.
-Name it `about.txt` and add a fun fact about yourself. (_You can use the command line: `touch nameOfTheFile.txt`_).
+Name it `about.txt` and add a fun fact about yourself. (_You can use the command line: `touch about.txt`_).
 5. Add the file you just created to the git.
 6. Commit the changes.
 7. Push the changes to the GitHub and check your repository to make sure everything is there.